Posted By Chris Dimick on March 1, 2012

 A medical record can often be hundreds of pages long, so being selective is important.
 If you don’t know the records you want, knowing what you want them for can help an HIM professional guide you to the proper documents.

-In the case of especially sensitive records, such behavioral health and HIV/STD records, state law may require additional authorization.
-For example, in New York, an authorization has to explicitly state that the patient wants the facility to release records containing information on an HIV diagnosis or treatment.
-Most authorization forms have a section that addresses this type of request, and it must be filled out by the patient or their proxy if those records are requested.
+In the case of especially sensitive records, such as behavioral health, substance abuse and HIV/STD records, state law may require additional authorization form.
+For example, in New York, an additional an authorization/patient request form has to explicitly state that the patient wants the facility to release records containing information on an HIV diagnosis or treatment.
+Most patient access request forms have a section that addresses this type of request, and it must be filled out by the patient or their proxy if those records are requested.

 Bring a Photo ID